Water supply in Vienna

 Water supply in Vienna is ensured by two high-source pipelines (also known as high-source water pipelines) as well as various groundwater sources that are integrated into the pipeline system in exceptional cases.
-In total, up to 589,000 m³ of drinking water can thus be piped into the Austrian capital every day.
+In total, up to 589,000 m^{3} of drinking water can thus be piped into the Austrian capital every day.

-The average daily consumption is 367,917 m³ of drinking water, which corresponds to about 221 liters per inhabitant (as of 2010).
-The highest daily consumption in 2010 was 506,980 m³, the lowest 298,850 m³.
+The average daily consumption is 367,917 m^{3} of drinking water, which corresponds to about 221 liters per inhabitant (as of 2010).
+The highest daily consumption in 2010 was 506,980 m^{3}, the lowest 298,850 m^{3}.
 The pipe network in the city has a length of about 3,023 km (2010) and supplies about 100,000 houses in Vienna.
 The operator of the entire water supply system is the Magistrate Department 31 (Wiener Wasserwerke) of the Municipality of Vienna, which is responsible for operation and maintenance.
 Used water is discharged through the Vienna sewerage system.